What Is Shopify Shipping?

 1. Purchase a shipping label.

-You can do this either in the Shopify app or from the Shopify admin page on the internet.
+You can buy shipping labels either in the Shopify app or from the Shopify admin page on the internet.
 To do so, simply enter into the ‘order’s fulfillment’ page and follow the painless prompts.

 To complete this step, use either your desktop printer or a label printing company.